MathieuandSpheroidalWaveFunctions/Mathieu/readme.txt

-               imc23de/:exponent of the first derivative of the ims23de  radial function of the second (or third) kind (i6 for q positive; i8 for q negative) naccr  : accuracy: equal to the number of decimal digits of agreement between the theoretical Wronskian
-                        and the calculated Wronskian (i2)
+               imc23de/:exponent of the first derivative of the ims23de  radial function of the second (or third) kind (i6 for q positive; i8 for q negative) naccrc/ :accuracy: equal to the number of decimal digits naccrs   of agreement between the theoretical Wronskian and the calculated Wronskian (i2)

      When one of the two products of radial functions used in forming